 - Potentially no credit score boost: While a BNPL provider may report late payments, it may not report on-time payments.
 Opting for BNPL, therefore, may not help you build credit the same way a personal loan or responsible credit card use might.

 - Temptation to overspend: Because BNPL makes shopping easier, you might spend more than you can afford.
-Juggling multiple buy now, pay later loans could lead to an inability to repay one or more down the road – and thus lead to late fees and damaged credit.
+Juggling multiple buy now, pay later loans could lead to an inability to repay one or more down the road – and lead to late fees and damaged credit.

 Personal loan vs. BNPL explained